mashcodes10/yrikka-1A/README.md

 ---
 ## 🎯 **Project Highlights**

-**Example:**

 - Developed a YOLO-based object detection model to study the synthetic-to-real data gap in detecting everyday objects.
 - Evaluated model performance using noisy and corrected synthetic labels, showing how label quality affects real-world results.
-- GUsed CVAT for label correction and YRIKKA’s synthetic data engine to improve training data and model reliability.
+- Used CVAT for label correction and YRIKKA’s synthetic data engine to improve training data and model reliability.

+### Project Goals

+Bridging the synthetic-to-real (syn2real) data gap in object detection:
+- **Object Detection**: Identifying and localizing objects in images
+- **Contextual Understanding**: Leveraging scene context, lighting, and occlusion information
+- **Multi-label Classification**: Handling images with multiple objects
+- **Robust Recognition**: Working with various lighting conditions and occlusions
+- Improve YOLO’s mAP@50 by +0.10 over the baseline model
 ---

 ## 📊 **Data Exploration**